jasoneflood/gdp12Hugo/docs/aws/content/0005_AccessControlsAndReports/activity.md

 weight: 2
 ---

-# IBM Guardium – Creating a Custom Dashboard.
+# IBM Guardium Data Protection – Creating a Custom Dashboard.
 Now that we have the system running, and we have generated some data - lets create a custom dashboard.
 This process is straight forward and GDP comes with pre-canned tiles that you can select to use easily.
 Start by clicking My Dashboards icon on the left nav, and then create new dashboard.

 ![setup](/static/images/part5/1.png)